lstrojny/homebridge-ble-thermobeacon/README.md

           // Publish button press as lock
           //
-          // Publish button pressed state as a lock.
-Can help identify the beacon "buttonAsLock": "<boolean>"
+          // Per device settings to publish button pressed state as a lock "buttonAsLock": "<boolean>"
         }
         //, { ... }